-In March 2021, the Company entered into an agreement with Massachusetts Biomedical Initiatives, Inc. ("MBI") whereby the Company subleased approximately 2,484 square feet of laboratory space with room for minor administrative functions.
-The Company may also use shared laboratory equipment at the facility.
-The monthly rental is \$6,210 and the Company pays an additional amount for its allocated share of operating expenses currently assessed at \$15 per square foot or \$3,105 per month.
-The agreement is for one year, includes an option to extend the agreement upon the mutual agreement of the parties, and is cancelable anytime upon 90 days' notice.
-The lease commitment as of December 31, 2021, through February 28, 2022, amounts to \$18,630.
-See Note 16 - "Subsequent Events."
-In March 2020, the Company entered into an agreement with the Pagliuca Harvard Life Lab whereby the Company rented one laboratory bench and the right to use certain common facilities at the Life Lab.
-In March 2021, the Company terminated the Life Lab arrangement.
+In March 2021, the Company entered into an agreement with Massachusetts Biomedical Initiatives, Inc. ("MBI") whereby the Company has subleased approximately 2,484 square feet of laboratory space with room for minor administrative functions.
+The Company was also permitted to use shared laboratory equipment at the facility.
+The monthly rental was \$6,521 and the Company paid an additional amount for its allocated share of operating expenses, which in 2022 was \$3,105 per month.
+In 2022, the Company added the right to use cubicle space outside its laboratory area to its sublease for an additional \$650 per month, resulting in total monthly rental of \$10,276.
+This sublease terminated at the end of February 2023.